Model of Cyber Victimization: Study on College Student in Indonesia

 1.2.
 Study Design

 This research adopts a cross-sectional study design to investigate the factors contributing to cyber victimization among college students.
 A convenience sampling method will be employed to recruit participants from various universities, ensuring a diverse representation of the student population.
 The study will utilize validated scales to measure youth psychopathy, brief sensation seeking, social interaction anxiety, and cyber victimization experiences among participants.
-Data collection will involve self-reporting.
+Data collection will involve self-report.
 Statistical analyses, including regression analysis and mediation analysis, will be conducted to examine the relationships between the independent variables (youth psychopathy, brief sensation seeking, social interaction anxiety) and the dependent variable (cyber victimization).
 Mediation analysis will explore the mediating role of social interaction anxiety in the relationship between brief sensation seeking, youth psychopathy, and cyber victimization.
 Ethical considera- tions, including obtaining informed consent from participants and ensuring confidentiality of data, will be strictly adhered to throughout the study.

 Based on the above discussion, the following hypotheses can be proposed for this research: